KaboSekoto/Cybersecurity-1st-week-running-Kali-linux-on-Virtualbox/README.md

 ## 🎯 Objectives

-The main objectives of this project were to:
+The main objectives of this project was to:

-- Install and use Oracle VirtualBox
+- Install and use VirtualBox
 - Deploy Kali Linux in a virtual machine
 - Configure virtual machine resources
 - Start and access Kali Linux
 - Check system information
 - Test network connectivity
 - Understand NAT networking
-- Build a practical cybersecurity laboratory environment
-- Document the project as part of a cybersecurity portfolio

 ---